takumi0706/google-calendar-mcp/README.md

   - Only fields that are explicitly provided will be updated
   - Fields not included in the update request will retain their existing values
   - This allows for partial updates without losing data
+  - `recurrence` parameter can be updated to modify recurring event patterns

 ### 4. deleteEvent